-The Bone Marrow Transplant program has been accredited by the Foundation for Accreditation of Cellular Therapy (FACT) since 2001.
-This certification is based on patient volumes, qualified staff, suitable facilities and having a comprehensive quality assurance program that meets current national FACT standards.
-This accreditation means our transplant team has been consistently recognized through national peer review for high-quality patient care and laboratory performance for bone marrow transplant.
+Our BMT Program has been accredited by the Foundation for Accreditation of Cellular Therapy (FACT) since 2001.
+This certification is based on patient volumes, qualified staff, appropriate facilities and having a comprehensive quality assurance program that meets current national FACT standards.
+The standards indicate that our transplant team has been consistently recognized through national peer review for high-quality patient care and laboratory performance for bone marrow transplant.

-Excellent bone marrow outcomes
+Excellent bone marrow transplant outcomes

-Optimal transplant care for teenagers and young adults
+Specialized BMT care for teenagers and young adults

 Collaboration with referring providers